-13. Retirement Plan
+11. Retirement Plan

 The Company has a defined-contribution plan under Section 401(k) of the Internal Revenue Code (the "401(k) Plan").
 The 401(k) Plan covers all employees who meet defined minimum age and service requirements and allows participants to defer a portion of their annual compensation on a pre-tax basis.
 The 401(k) Plan allows for discretionary matching contributions of 100% of the first 4% of elective contributions, which vest immediately.
-Contributions under the plan were approximately \$0.4 million for the year ended December 31, 2021.
-The Company did not make any matching contributions during the year ended December 31, 2020.
+Contributions under the plan were approximately \$0.8 million and \$0.4 million for the years ended December 31, 2022 and December 31, 2021, respectively.